 Any gain or loss following revaluation of the present value of non-current LSL liability is recognised as a transaction, except to the extent that a gain or loss arises due to changes in bond interest rates for which it is then recognised as an 'other economic flow' in the net result.

-3.1.3 SUPERANNUATION CONTRIBUTIONS
+3.1.4 SUPERANNUATION CONTRIBUTIONS

-Employees and Committee members of Working Heritage are entitled to receive superannuation benefits and Working Heritage contributes to both defined benefit and defined contribution plans.
-The defined benefit plan(s) provides benefits based on years of service and final average salary.
+Employees and Committee members of the Working Heritage are entitled to receive superannuation benefits paid to defined contribution plans.